envylabs/vaulted_billing/README.md

       :expires_on => Date.today + 1.year
     })

-    response = bogus.add_customer(customer)
+    bogus.add_customer(customer).tap do |customer_response|

-    if response.success?
+      if customer_response.success?
         # normally, you'd store the vault_id on your local customer object,
         # because you use this when referencing that customer in the future.
         # But, for now, we'll just:
-      customer.vault_id = response.vault_id
+        customer.vault_id = customer_response.vault_id

-      response = bogus.add_customer_credit_card(customer, credit_card)
+        bogus.add_customer_credit_card(customer, credit_card).tap do |credit_response|
           if response.success?
             # Again, same as above, but for the credit card information:
-        credit_card.vault_id = response.vault_id
+            credit_card.vault_id = credit_response.vault_id

             puts "Wow!
-We stored a the payment credentials successfully!" end
+We stored a the payment credentials successfully!"

+            if bogus.purchase(customer, credit_card, 10.00).success?
+              puts "OMG WE'RE RICH!"
+            end
+          end
+        end
+      end
     end